How to Build a Niche Website: Step-by-Step Case Study

 How I Would Promote My Content Today

-According to a survey of 1,117 bloggers, higher-income bloggers put more emphasis on promoting their content than lower-income bloggers.
+It’s several years old now, but according to a 2020 survey of 1,117 bloggers, higher-income bloggers put more emphasis on promoting their content than lower-income bloggers.

 Translation: if you want to succeed, you have to keep on promoting your content.